The prompt operation sends a textual prompt to a configured language model

 This sends the provided prompt text to the language model and binds the

-response directly to the identifier summary
+response directly to the identifier summary.

-A simpler example, implicitly using the current value of _
+A simpler example, implicitly using the current value of _ as the prompt and

-binding the response implicitly back to _
+binding the response implicitly back to _, is as follows:

 prompt

-In this example, the current textual value of _
+In this example, the current textual value of _ is sent to the language

-model, and the model’s response replaces the current value of _
+model, and the model’s response replaces the current value of _.

-with only the destination identifier explicitly defined looks
+Using prompt with only the destination identifier explicitly defined looks

 like this: